The phrase goody two-shoes describes someone who acts in an honest way whenever possible. In other words, they regularly do what is considered right.

 This means the phrase is at least 349 years old!

-- Wow, Allen.
-You gave that wallet full of cash back without any hesitation.
+- You gave that wallet full of cash back without hesitation, Allen.
 I’m impressed, I didn’t think you were such a goody two-shoes.